Vyshak-NSC/zomato/README.md

-#This is zomato landing page
+#This is zomato landing page made with HTML and CSS